r1leyyy/QM2/README.md

-this is a repository file
+this is a repository file for qm2